-Since timing is everything in this market, traders need to devise an effective and time efficient investment strategy.
-This makes it extremely important for traders to take note of the amount of market activity in the market at any given time.
+Since timing is everything in this market, traders need to devise an effective and time-efficient investment strategy.
+This makes it extremely important for traders to take note of the volume of activity in the market at any given time.
 Apart from liquidity, a currency’s trading range is also heavily dependent on several factors based on macroeconomics and geographical locations.

 This makes it extremely important to understand the different time zones and the trading activity that takes place in them.

 Two of the important time zones to consider for traders are: